sampatb/alexa-skill-with-in-skill-purchase/README.md

 2. go inside skill root dir and create ISP: `$ ask add isp`

-    2.1 choose ISP type:= Entitlement
+    2.1 choose ISP type: `Entitlement`

-    2.2 give a name for ISP:= unlockgamepack
+    2.2 give a name for ISP: `unlockgamepack`

 3. Add details to the ISP: `$ vim ./isps/entitlement/unlockgamepack.json`
 or open file in some editor